Garages aren’t the most exciting part of a home.

 At the end of the day, the best garage doors are a matter of opinion.
-However, the key is to use quality materials and have them professional installed.
-Also be sure to research the latest technology available such as sensors for opening, heating options, remote control options, mobile device syncing and other “smart garage” technology.
-Obviously you’ll want to hire a professional garage installer or discuss these options with your home builder (if building a new home).
+However, the key is to use quality materials and have them professionally installed.
+Also be sure to research the latest technology available such as sensors for opening, heating options, remote control options, mobile device syncing, and other “smart garage” technology.
+Obviously, you’ll want to hire a professional garage installer or discuss these options with your home builder (if building a new home).

 In some cases, adding windows to your garage doors can enhance the design as well… not always, but sometimes.
 Our gallery below features many garage doors with windows.

 The main point of this gallery is to show you that your garage should not be an afterthought.
-Instead, you should put as much emphasis on exterior and interior design into your garage as your home.
+Instead, you should put as much emphasis on the exterior and interior design of your garage as on your home.
 Speaking of garage interior design – this is a wonderful opportunity to proactively create some great storage space for your home.

 Two vs. Three Car Garages?